ilya-murzinov/ilya-murzinov.github.io/_drafts/2015-03-01-spring-boot-jboss.markdown

 And that's exactly what happens here.
 By adding a breakepoint to the *HelloComponent*'s constructor, we find out that *HelloComponent* gets instantiated two times: first time by Spring and the second time by JBoss.
 And when JBoss registers filters it takes *HelloComponent*'s instance that it created instead of the one created by Spring.

 JBoss uses *Apache Catalina* inside, but a modified version, and it causes all the problems.
-Let's take a look at *org.apache.catalina.core.StandardContext* in both Tomcat and JBoss.
+Let's take a look at *org.apache.catalina.core.StandardContext* from *org.jboss.web:jbossweb:7.0.13.Final*:

-StandardContext inside org.jboss.web:jbossweb:7.0.13.Final

 {% highlight java linenos %}
 protected boolean filterStart() {